pingcap/docs/production-offline-deployment-using-tiup.md

 ### Option 1: Download the official TiUP offline component package

-Download the prepared offline install package at [Official Download Page](https://pingcap.com/download)
+Download the prepared TiUP offline package from the [Download TiDB](https://pingcap.com/download) page.

 ### Option 2: Manually pack an offline component package using `tiup mirror clone`

 The steps are below.

-- Download the TiUP pacakge manager
+- Install the TiUP package manager online.

     1. Install the TiUP tool: